ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: query_instrument_status

     Specifies whether NI-DCPower queries the device status after each operation.
     Querying the device status is useful for debugging.
-After you validate your program, you can set this  attribute to VI_FALSE to disable status checking and maximize performance.
+After you validate your program, you can set this  property to False to disable status checking and maximize performance.
-    NI-DCPower ignores status checking for particular attributes regardless of the setting of this attribute.
+    NI-DCPower ignores status checking for particular properties regardless of the setting of this property.
-    Use the niDCPower_InitializeWithChannels function to override this value.
+    Use the :py:meth:`nidcpower.Session._initialize_with_channels` method to override this value.
-    Default Value: VI_TRUE
+    Default Value: True

     The following table lists the characteristics of this property.